Tuning into the risk of hearing loss

 Read time

-The World Health Organisation says 50 per cent of teenagers are at risk of hearing loss due to unsafe listening habits – and, alarmingly, only one-fifth are aware there is a risk.
+According to the World Health Organisation, 50 per cent of teenagers are at risk of hearing loss due to unsafe listening habits, and only one-fifth are aware there is a risk.
+This lack of awareness means that many young people will only learn after the gradual effect of loud noise exposure irreversibly damages their hearing.

-Now is the time to face the music – and tune into some healthier hearing habits.
+Now is the time to face the music and adopt some healthier hearing habits.

-Loud sounds do not have to be physically painful or annoying to be unsafe to your hearing.
-When ears are subjected to excessively and/or prolonged loud noise, it can permanently damage the sensitive cells in the cochlea in the inner ear, which starts to affect hearing of certain frequencies – particularly higher frequency sounds (a whistle, squeak or a child’s voice, for example).
-This can make it difficult to have conversations and to hear clearly in noisy environments.
+Ironically, loud sounds do not have to be physically painful or annoying to be unsafe to your hearing.
+When ears are subjected to excessive or prolonged loud noise that you think you can handle, it can permanently damage the sensitive cells in the cochlea in the inner ear.
+This starts to affect hearing of certain frequencies – particularly higher frequency sounds (a whistle, squeak or a child’s voice, for example).
+It can make it difficult to have conversations and to hear clearly in noisy environments.

 How loud is too loud?